jonathanjafari/nhanes_inferential_2021_23/README.md

 ### Question 3 — Effect of Age and Marital Status on Systolic Blood Pressure

 **Variables:** RIDAGEYR (age), DMDMARTZ (marital status), BPXOSY3 (SBP)

+**Why this test:** Systolic BP is continuous and modeled using one continuous (age) and one categorical (marital) predictor with OLS regression.

 **Cleaning/Recoding:** Remove invalid marital codes; drop missing BP; Married (1) vs Not married (0).